BroseleyCameraClub/BroseleyCameraClub.github.io/about.md

 </span>

 <div class="col three caption">
-	If you are interested in joining, come along to any meeting or contact John Horton for further details john.horton4@btinternet.com
+	If you are interested in joining, come along to any meeting or contact our Club Secretary John Horton for further details <a href="mailto:BroseleyPhotography@gmail.com">CLICK HERE TO EMAIL</a>
 </div>